Improved QLDPC Surgery: Logical Measurements and Bridging Codes: Gauge-Fixed QLDPC Surgery

 Detector groups $\mathcal{M}_{t\rightarrow t'}$ fall into three cases.
 If $t=0$ and $0<t'<R+1$ or $0<t<R+1$ and $t'=R+1$, then $\mathcal{M}_{t\rightarrow t'}=\mathcal{S}\cap\mathcal{S}_X$, the stabilizers that are both in the original code and merged code.
 If $0<t,t'<R+1$, then $\mathcal{M}_{t\rightarrow t'}=\mathcal{S}_X$, the merged code stabilizers.
 Finally, if $t=0$ and $t'=R+1$, then $\mathcal{M}_{0\rightarrow R+1}=\mathcal{S}$, the original code stabilizers.

-We assume that the final round is free of measurement errors to disallow hiding detectors at the future time boundary.
-Presumably this strategy would be unsuccessful anyway since it would be detected by future $t>R+1$ measurements.
-Because the final round is perfect, any qubit errors must at this point amount to an undetectable error.
+We make the standard modeling assumption that the final round is free of measurement errors, see Ref.~\cite{fowler2009high}, for instance.
+Because the final round is perfect, any qubit errors must at this point amount to an undetectable error, either a stabilizer or non-trivial logical error, which makes the definition of a logical failure clear-cut.
 We point out that an ideal round of measurement is also done in our numerical case study (see Section~\ref{sec:gross_code}) at $t=R+2$ for the same reason.

 If some nontrivial Pauli error $P$ occurred on the qubits we will bound its weight.
 Such a Pauli error is necessary to cause a logical fault and is one way to cause a measurement fault.
 The other way to cause a measurement fault is with only measurement errors.
 Because we repeat the measurement of $\mathcal{S}_X$ (which contains $\bar{X}_M$) $R$ times, this way to cause a measurement fault requires at least $R$ measurement errors.